solana-labs/solana/docs/src/cluster/stake-delegation-and-rewards.md

 ### StakeInstruction::DelegateStake

-The Stake account is moved from Initialized to StakeState::Stake form, or from a deactivated (i.e. fully cooled-down) StakeState::Stake to activated StakeState::Stake.
+The Stake account is moved from Initialized to StakeStateWithFlags::Stake form, or from a deactivated (i.e. fully cooled-down) StakeStateWithFlags::Stake to activated StakeStateWithFlags::Stake.
 This is how stakers choose the vote account and validator node to which their stake account lamports are delegated.
 The transaction must be signed by the stake's `authorized_staker`.

-- `account[0]` - RW - The StakeState::Stake instance. `StakeState::Stake::credits_observed` is initialized to `VoteState::credits`, `StakeState::Stake::voter_pubkey` is initialized to `account[1]`.
-If this is the initial delegation of stake, `StakeState::Stake::stake` is initialized to the account's balance in lamports, `StakeState::Stake::activated` is initialized to the current Bank epoch, and `StakeState::Stake::deactivated` is initialized to std::u64::MAX
+- `account[0]` - RW - The StakeStateWithFlags::Stake instance. `StakeStateWithFlags::Stake::credits_observed` is initialized to `VoteState::credits`, `StakeStateWithFlags::Stake::voter_pubkey` is initialized to `account[1]`.
+If this is the initial delegation of stake, `StakeStateWithFlags::Stake::stake` is initialized to the account's balance in lamports, `StakeStateWithFlags::Stake::activated` is initialized to the current Bank epoch, and `StakeStateWithFlags::Stake::deactivated` is initialized to std::u64::MAX
 - `account[1]` - R - The VoteState instance.
 - `account[2]` - R - sysvar::clock account, carries information about current Bank epoch.
 - `account[3]` - R - sysvar::stakehistory account, carries information about stake history.